blitzr/blitzr-js-sdk/README.md

 You can find the document API [here](http://api.blitzr.com/doc).

 #### Player
-The player provide methods to control playlists.
+The player provides methods to control playlists.
  - load
  - play
  - pause